tier4/AwsimRvizPlugins/README.md

 2. Click on `2D Pose Teleportt` button from the toolbar and select it.
 3. On the map displayed in Rviz, drag the cursor to the location and orientation where you want to move the EGO.

-If `pilot-auto` is running with, press the `Initialize with GNSS` button to perform localilization again.
+If `Autoware (pilot-auto)` is running with, press the `Initialize with GNSS` button to perform localilization again.

 ## Installation
 ### Install only this plugins to Rviz